DavyLandman/davylandman.github.io/index.md

 ### Research

-I'm not shy of asking critical questions, and my own assumptions and beliefs are just as often the target.
-After seeing the impressive beasts we end up creating I wondered if there was a way to nurture our creations better.
-Those two conditions are the primary reasons I accepted a position with [Paul Klint]() and [Jurgen Vinju]() to become a researcher in their [Sofware Analysis and Transformations](http://www.cwi.nl/swat/) group.
-In this time I've learned a lot about software engineering, how hard it is to answer a critical question, and as always, about myself.
-During this journey I've also written papers.
-Here is a short overview with links to the data, pre-prints, and a blog post explaining it.
+Critical questions have always guided my thoughts.
+After working in industry for 5 years I had seen the beasts we create and wondered if there was a better way of taking care.
+Those two motivations drove me to accept the PhD position with [Paul Klint]() and [Jurgen Vinju]() in the [Sofware Analysis and Transformations](http://www.cwi.nl/swat/) group.
+In general my interests are: reverse engineering knowledge from source code, domain specific languages (DSLs), code quality, software complexity, empirical software engineering.
+Here is a short overview of my papers including links to the data, pre-prints, and a blog post explaining it.